cake-tech/cake_wallet/readme-cw_ldk.md

 # Read me for CW_LDK #

-This document is for explaining what is CW_LDK plug is, how it was implemented, and where does it need more work in.
+This document is for explaining what is the **CW_LDK** plugin, how it was implemented, and what is left to do.

+---
+## What is the CW_LDK ##

+The **CW_LDK** is a flutter plugin that allows bitcoin wallets to use the Lightning network.

+---
+### what is the Lightning network?

 The lightning network is a second layer solution for handling bitcoin transaction off chain.
-[Here](https://www.youtube.com/watch?v=dZBiod8fe1M&t=239s) is an excellent simple presentation by Hannah Rosenburg on how it works.
+[Here](https://www.youtube.com/watch?v=dZBiod8fe1M&t=239s) is an excellent presentation by Hannah Rosenberg on a high level on how it works.

 One of the challenges of creating a custodial Lightning wallet is that if by any chance you close out a channel by posting an outdated commitment transaction, you could be penalized and lose all your funds that you had setup in that channel.
 So it crucial that the lightning node is always running in the background to receive the latest commitment transaction and revocation secrets.

+---
+## How does it works ##

-After much research it was decided to go with a framework called the LDK (Lightning Development Kit: https://lightningdevkit.org/) which was just released this December and is funded by Jack Dorsey.
-The only other option for implementing a lightning custodian wallet is writing one from scratch.
+After some research it was decided to go with a framework name the LDK (Lightning Development Kit: https://lightningdevkit.org/) which was just released this December and is funded by Jack Dorsey.
+The only other option for implementing a lightning custodian wallet is by writing one from scratch.

+---
+### Why Rust? ###

-The LDK is developed in a system programming language called Rust but also it has bindings in Swift, Java, and C now.
-We decided to go with the Rust version so that we could just write the code that setup and run the LDK once and have it interface with flutter through the FFI (Foreign Function Interface).
+The **LDK** is developed in a system programming language called Rust but it also has bindings in Swift, Java, and C now.
+It was decided to go with Rust because most of the documentation and samples provided are in rust.
+Also there is a sample project written in rust called the [ldk-sample](https://github.com/lightningdevkit/ldk-sample).
+The code for setup and running the LDK would be written only once and then a interface for it would be written in flutter using the FFI (Foreign Function Interface).

+---
+### What is ldk-sample? ###

-We took a sample project that was written in rust called the [ldk-sample](https://github.com/lightningdevkit/ldk-sample) project .
-It was a basic lightning wallet written for the command line.
-We just modified it to that it could interface with flutter through the FFI.
-We also modified it so that instead of receiving input through a command prompt, messages would be passed using [thread channels](https://www.youtube.com/watch?v=FE1BkKqYCGU), which is a message passing service that rust provides for threads to communicate with each other.
-I would like to reiterate that the LDK must always be running and the code that setup and runs the LDK executes on a separate background thread.
+The ldk-sample project is a basic lightning wallet written for the command line, using the LDK.
+We just modified it so that it could interface with flutter through the FFI.  it was modified so that instead of receiving input through a command prompt, messages would be passed using [thread channels](https://www.youtube.com/watch?v=FE1BkKqYCGU), which is a message passing service that rust provides for threads to communicate with each other.

+It is important to reiterate that the LDK must always be running and the code that setup and runs the LDK executes on a separate background thread.
 Thread Channels is how to you have separate threads communicate with each other in rust.

+---
+### What is **ldk_lib** and **ldk_ffi**? ###

-The Rust code that works with the LDK is located under cw_ldk/native.
-Inside you will find two rust projects ldk-lib and ldk-ffi.
-The ldk-lib is the code that works with the ldk.
-The ldk-ffi is where we make ffi interfaces to communicate with flutter.
-The ldk-ffi references the ldk-lib as a seperate libary.
+The Rust code that works with the LDK is located under **cw_ldk/native**.
+Inside you will find two rust projects **ldk-lib** and **ldk-ffi**.
+The **ldk-lib** is the code that works with the ldk.
+The **ldk-ffi** is where the ffi interfaces are setup to communicate with flutter.
+The **ldk-ffi** references the **ldk-lib** as a separate library.

-Inside ldk-ffi, you will notice a file named libldk_ffi.h.
-This is a c header file that is created each time you compile ldk-ffi.
+Inside **ldk-ffi**, you will notice a file named ***libldk_ffi.h***.
+This is a c header file that is created each time you compile **ldk-ffi**.
 For Android, you don't need to bother with this.
 But for iOS you need to include this.
-So If you change any of the interfaces in ldk-ffi, you need to go to under cw_ldk/ios/Classes/libldk_ffi.h, and insert the new interface function, between the section commented  //// begin insert,  and ///// end insert
+So If you change any of the interfaces in ldk-ffi, you need to go under ***cw_ldk/ios/Classes/libldk_ffi.h***, and insert the interface changes, between the section commented  `//// begin insert`,  and `///// end insert`

-The ldk-lib libary is basically the ldk-sample project with some modifications.
-You will notice some duplicated code between lib.rs and main.rs.  and between cli.rs and flutter_ffi.rs.
-This is because you still run the comand prompt version if you want for testing a debuging reasons.
+The **ldk-lib** library is basically the **ldk-sample** project with some modifications.
+You will notice some duplicated code between ***lib.rs*** and ***main.rs*** and between ***cli.rs*** and ***flutter_ffi.rs***.
+That is because you can still run the command prompt for testing and debugging purposes.

+---
+### How to compile? ###

-To be able to compile for Android or iOS, it important to follow the instuctions outlined in howto-build-cw_ldk.md.  once that is done you will notice that there is a make file located in cw_ldk/Makefile, where you can execute comands for compiling your rust code for Android and iOS and copying the ouput to the approriate folders.
+To be able to compile for Android or iOS, it important to follow the instructions outlined in ***howto-build-cw_ldk.md***.  once that is done you will notice that there is a make file located in ***cw_ldk/Makefile***, where you can execute commands for compiling your rust code for Android and iOS and copying the output to the appropriate folders.

-To compile for only Android just type
+To compile for Android just type
 ```
 make android
 ```